 The Recommended Ranked List may be subject to minor edits if a project files a successful technical appeal or if the CoC determines that edits are required based on urgent community needs.
-Then, the CoC officially adopts the Approved Ranked List and submits it to HUD as part of the annual Notice of Funding Availability Opportunity (NOFOA) competition.
+Then, the CoC officially adopts the Approved Ranked List and submits it to HUD as part of the annual Notice of Funding Opportunity (NOFO) competition.

-During the 2022 NOFO Competition, the FMCoC is not accepting new project applications for Homeless Management Information System (HMIS), or for Acquisition, Rehabilitation or New Construction projects.
-The FMCoC will only accept new Coordinated Entry System (CES) projects that will primarily provide services to and have their main place of business be outside of the City of Fresno city limits.
+During the 2022-2023 NOFO Competition, the FMCoC is not accepting new project applications for Homeless Management Information System (HMIS), or for Acquisition, Rehabilitation or New Construction projects.
+The FMCoC will only accept new Coordinated Entry System (CES) projects that either will (i) primarily provide services to and have their main place of business be outside of the City of Fresno city limits and/or (ii) include street navigation anywhere within the FMCoC's geographic boundaries as their project focus.-